 - demonstrated, over an extended period of time a contribution which has included either research, industry achievement, professional leadership and service to the VET community

-- do not need to be currently working in the VET sector to be eligible for this award
+Note: Nominees do not need to be currently working in the VET sector to be eligible for this award.

 Criterion 1: History of service

 The nominee’s history of service to the VET sector - in particular, positions of leadership the nominee has held such as on boards or as chair of committees.
-Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing VET sector officially as a liaison to other organisations or at state or national meetings.
+Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing VET sector officially as a liaison to other organisations or at state, national or international meetings.

 Criterion 2: Significant contribution and positive influence on the VET sector